 The doctor took one look at me and said, “It’s okay, one day you’ll stop worrying.
 In about 60 years.”

 You don’t need to be a parent to experience worry.
 You just need to be alive.
 Worry is part of the human condition.

-Thankfully, the Bible has a lot of guidance on this topic.
+Are you worried about your job?
+Your finances?
+Your health?
+Thankfully, the Bible has a lot of guidance on this topic of worry.

 Take it to God

 Jesus once asked, “Who of you by worrying can add a single hour to your life” (Matthew 6:27)?

 Good question, right?
 There’s no benefit that comes from worrying.
 In fact, it can subtract hours from our lives.

 And yet, we worry.
 Telling ourselves not to is like telling ourselves not to think about an elephant.
 So, in the midst of our worry, what can we do to get to a better place?